shiv213/board2ticket/README.md

 ## 🏆 Recognition

-Developed at Hack Illinois 2025 at the University of Illinois Urbana Champaign.
+Developed for and first place winners of Hack Illinois 2025 at the University of Illinois Urbana Champaign.